His fellow Republicans turned on him, but Georgia Secretary of State Brad Raffensperger isn’t backing down

 "People are just going to have to accept the results," he told The Washington Post in an interview Wednesday.
 "I'm a Republican.
 I believe in fair and secure elections."

-In the political swirl that has enveloped American politics in the days since Trump refused to concede defeat, the most startling example of reality-based GOP pushback has come from a little-known but hugely influential state official in Georgia.
+In the political swirl that has enveloped American politics in the days since Trump refused to concede defeat, the most startling example of reality-based GOP pushback has come from the little-known but hugely influential state official in Georgia.

 Now, Raffensperger, a 65-year-old structural engineer by trade, is on the Republican firing line on two fronts in a seemingly unimaginable confluence of events: He must preside over Georgia's elections system amid both a disputed presidential election and, in just eight weeks, a runoff for two U.S. Senate seats in which his party's majority is at stake.